krach-protocol/krach-go/spec/index.md

 for management packets.
 As always the encrypted payload contains a 128 bytes long authentication tag.

-FIXME: We need to handle padding here as well.

  0                   1                   2                   3
  0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1